RuchaMasurkar/HR_data_dashboard/README.md

 Age group of 35 - 44 has the highest number of male employee count and least number of count is present in age group of 55 - 64.

 Higher number of people are working in Headquarter office compared to people working remotely.

+Average length of terminated employees is 8 years.

+Male employee number is sligtly higher then female employees across the departments.

+Auditing department has the highest turnover rate followed by Legal department and Business development and markeing department have the least number of turnover.

+Highest number of employees are from Ohio state.

+Average length of terminated employees is 8 years.

+The company's employee count change has increased over the years.

+Limitations

+Some termination dates provided in data were of future.

+Negaive ages were reflecting in the data.
+These records were excluded and only employees above 18 years of age were considered.